-Using USB Power Adapter PD-E1 (sold separately), you can charge Battery Pack LP-E6P, LP-E6NH or LP-E6N without removing it from the camera.
+Using USB Power Adapter PD-E1 (sold separately), you can charge Battery Pack LP-E17 without removing it from the camera.
 The camera can also be powered.
-Note that Battery Pack LP-E6 cannot be charged this way.

 Charging

 1. Connect the USB power adapter.

 With the camera power switch set to < OFF >, insert the USB power adapter plug fully into the digital terminal.